 A significant barrier for individuals and families to accessing the services they need is the complexity of finding the information they are looking for.
 Whether it is finding assistance with basic needs such as food, shelter and employment, looking for support for an aging parent, or trying to find childcare, navigating through all of the information out there can be overwhelming, confusing and ultimately a roadblock to finding support.

 Beyond the everyday needs, during times of crisis or an emergency, an effective and efficient access point for services is extremely valuable.
-This was the case during the Calgary floods and Hurricane Katrina, where 211 was a significant resource for those affected.
+This was the case during the recent Fort McMurray wildfires and Calgary floods, where 211 was a significant resource for those affected.

 211 is the source Canadians trust when seeking information and services to deal with life’s challenges.
 Available 24 hours a day, 7 days a week, in 150 languages, 211 provides quick and easy access to those requiring assistance.
 All calls are answered by accredited information and referral specialists, who assess the needs of each caller and link them to the best available information and services by consulting a comprehensive, searchable database.

-A fully implemented 211 service in Saskatchewan will be an important asset for strengthening the human-service sector.
-We will be able to identify gaps in services and geographical areas and make decisions based on unmet needs in our communities.
+When fully implemented, 211 Saskatchewan will provide valuable data to help identify gaps in services in different geographical areas across the province, and help guide decisions on fulfilling unmet needs in our communities.